firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-71:24">My tongue also shall talk of thy righteousness all the day long: for they are confounded, for they are brought unto shame, that seek my hurt.</p>

-<p id="psa-72:1"><A Psalm for Solomon.> Give the king thy judgments, O God, and thy righteousness unto the king's son.</p>
+<p id="psa-72:1">Give the king thy judgments, O God, and thy righteousness unto the king's son.</p>

 <p id="psa-72:2">He shall judge thy people with righteousness, and thy poor with judgment.</p>